tom192180/Thesis_sourcecode/README.md

 # Introduction
 This is my master thesis project in the program of Statistics and Data Science at Leiden Unviersity.
 The thesis includes simulation study and case study.
-I implemented on Google Colab
+I implemented all of the codes on Google Colab

 # Introduction